-Duncan Jones specialises in defence advice and advocacy in all areas of criminal and regulatory law.
-He has particular expertise in fraud and financial crime, regulatory litigation and corporate crime.
+Duncan Jones specialises in criminal and white-collar defence advice, advocacy and investigations.
+He has particular expertise in fraud and financial crime, business crime and regulatory enforcement.

-In fraud and financial crime, Duncan acts as junior alone or as led-junior defending in complex fraud and money laundering trials.
-His recent cases include boiler-room frauds, international VAT and excise diversion fraud, international bribery and corruption, and ‘rogue trader’ fraud worth many millions of pounds.
+Duncan’s court practice encompasses proceedings at all levels of the English criminal courts.
+He acts as junior alone or as led-junior defending in complex trials.
+His recent cases include boiler-room frauds, international VAT and excise diversion fraud, international bribery and corruption, and ‘rogue trader’ fraud worth many millions of pounds

 Duncan has specialist experience of litigation concerning the proceeds of crime, including cash seizure and forfeiture proceedings, restraint and asset recovery, having worked as a Legal Officer in the criminal finances litigation department of HM Revenue and Customs.
 He has represented various defendants facing confiscation enforcement proceedings, and third parties seeking to protect their interests in confiscation and restraint proceedings.